 This stone-built cottage, bursting with character, sits in the village of Bradwell in the Peak District National Park.

-Surrounded by scenery-filled walking and cycling paths, Rhubarb Cottage is the perfect spot for couples and friends seeking to explore the wonders of the Peaks.
+Surrounded by scenery-filled walking including hills and cycling paths, Rhubarb Cottage is the perfect spot for couples and friends seeking to explore the wonders of the Peaks.

 Be welcomed into the property by its characterful kitchen/diner, enhanced with exposed wooden beams, slate flooring, plus a fabulous Yorkshire range cooker, rustic wooden dining furniture and units add to the traditional feel.